 ii. check my account and learn that I had less money than expected in the account

 iii. resort to self-criticism about how stupid I was and how bad I was with money

 iv. feel shame about my stupidity

 v. panic that I’d never have enough money and would always be in debt

 vi. see my life as hopeless and contemplate ending my life

 It took me years to finally break out of this cycle and get to the point I’m at today – where checking my account is no longer an emotionally charged act.

-The first step I took was identifying when I was avoiding my finances and my bank account.
+I identified when I was avoiding my finances and my bank account.